 At Christ Church Primary we offer a broad and balanced curriculum which is shaped by our vision for every child to have life to the full, to flourish in all aspects of their personhood and reach their full potential.
 Our curriculum is exciting and relevant; it recognises that each pupil is a unique individual and ensures the rounded development of the whole child through both academic and spiritual development.
 All children access a range of educational experiences and the whole curriculum regardless of their starting points or circumstance, ensuring that they are well prepared for the next stage of their education.

-At Christ Church Primary School we strongly believe that a high quality education in Literacy is essential for children to thrive and achieve their best.
-Our curriculum is designed so that all children develop fluency and confidence in speaking, reading and writing enabling them to communicate their ideas and emotions, acquire knowledge and build on what they already know.
+At Christ Church Primary School we strongly believe that a high quality education is essential for children to thrive and achieve their best.
+Carefully chosen resources ensure that deep, meaningful connections in each area of the curriculum are made, enabling all children to develop culturally, emotionally, intellectually, socially and spiritually.
+Our curriculum is designed so that all children develop knowledge and skills in each subject and are taught to think deeply, communicate their ideas and emotions, and build on what they already know.

-We plan a variety of visits 'out' and invite visitors 'in' to support and enrich learning experiences for all year groups.
+We plan a variety of visits 'out' and invite visitors 'in' to support and enrich learning experiences for all year groups

 School values, along with British values, underpin our curriculum and are taught through our curriculum.